Intel 486 DX Processor Chip Lapel Pin (1992)

 Intel’s new logo combines the essence of both of these powerful symbols, building on Intel’s rich heritage, yet also signaling the new direction the company is headed today.
 It also includes a new tag-line: “Intel.
 Leap ahead”.
 This tag-line is Intel’s unique brand promise and is designed to communicate what drives Intel as a company, and what Intel makes possible.

-Blue Silicone "cause" type wrist band.
+Blue Silicone "cause" style wrist band.

 The new brand identity involves changes to the widely recognized Intel Inside logo that was created in 1991, and the original Intel “dropped-e” logo, which was created by Silicon Valley pioneers Robert Noyce and Gordon Moore in 1968 as they were forming their new “integrated electronics” company.